Vlad6300/Network_Emulator/README.md

 # Network_Emulator
-A lightweight network emulator for sdns
+A lightweight network emulator for SDNs and NFVs